open-ce/open-ce-builder/README.md

 ### FFMPEG with reduced codecs and openssl
 #### Building packages with OpenCE ffmpeg

-One can build Open-CE packages with ffmpeg by providing `--build-ffmpeg` option to `open-ce build env` command.
+One can build Open-CE packages with ffmpeg in two ways:

+  - Provide `--build-ffmpeg` option to the `open-ce build env` command.
 When this option is provided, Open-CE Builder builds [`envs/ffmpeg-env.yaml`](https://github.com/open-ce/open-ce/blob/main/envs/ffmpeg-env.yaml) internally and then builds the provided Open-CE environment file for which the build is requested.

-`--build_ffmpeg` is not supported with `--fips`. `ffmpeg` package is built by default via `openssl-env.yaml` when `--fips` is set.
+  - Provide `--fips` option to the `open-ce build env` command.
+This will use the `openssl-env.yaml`, which includes `ffmpeg` by default.

 ### Building within a container